-Too light eyes that are usually light blue, green, or gray, always in shades that are too light.
+Too light eyes that are usually light blue, green, or gray, always in too light shades.

-Keep in mind that the fact that a dog has any of the characteristics does not allow us to know for sure that your dog is albino.
-Albinism is one of the most difficult conditions to detect in dogs, so you should always go to your veterinarian if you think your dog is albino before taking this into account.
+Keep in mind that the fact that a dog has any characteristics does not allow us to know for sure that your dog is albino.
+Albinism is one of the most challenging conditions to detect in dogs, so you should always go to your veterinarian if you think your dog is albino before considering this.